 Solar

 Solar pool heaters are expensive to install but are essentially free to run and last a long time.
-Some people have reported their equipment lasting up to 20 to 30 years.
+Some people have reported that their equipment has lasted for up to 20 to 30 years.
 They’re also typically low maintenance and need little to no repair for most of their lifespan.
 The only other question is how effective are they?

 Electric